tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 * Easy to setup using terraform

 **Cons**
-* We need to update update the Tenant Azure SE credentials
+* We need to rerun terraform for every tenant once every 30 days to refresh the credentials from the platform-team namespace
+* Long lived credentials

 **Notes**
 * If rotate platform team root then tenant stops working